MannLabs/alphapept/README.md

 3. Install the packages with `pip install -r requirements.txt`
 4. Install the package with `python setup.py install`
 5. Install pytables with `conda install pytables`
-> If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`.
+{% include note.html content='If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`.
 This also installs the juper notebook extensions.
 They can be called from a running jupyter instance like so: `http://localhost:8888/nbextensions`.
 For navigating the notebooks, the exension `collapsible headings` and `toc2` are very beneficial.
-For developing with the notebooks see the `nbev` section below.
+For developing with the notebooks see the `nbev` section below.' %}
 If AlphaPept is installed correctly, you should be able to import Alphapept as a package within the environment; see below.

 ## How to use